Boston city councilor without coronavirus symptoms tests positive for virus antibodies

-BOSTON (WHDH) - A Boston city councilor who didn’t have any symptoms of the coronavirus has tested positive its antibodies, and she’s saying the result shows how important it is for people to keep social distancing.
+BOSTON (WHDH) - A Boston city councilor is urging people to keep social distancing after testing positive for coronavirus antibodies despite never experiencing symptoms related to the virus.

-At Large Councilor Michelle Wu was one of 1,000 Boston residents from the city’s most hard-hit neighborhoods to be tested for coronavirus antibodies.
-Though she didn’t think she had the virus, she tested positive — suggesting she had it at some point but never showed symptoms.
+At-Large Councilor Michelle Wu was one of thousands of Boston residents from the city’s most hard-hit neighborhoods to be tested for coronavirus antibodies.
+Though she did not think she had the virus, she tested positive for antibodies, suggesting that she had it at some point but never showed symptoms.

 “The scary part of this virus is that we are unknowingly transmitting it to other people,” Wu said.
 “That’s why social distancing, staying home if you have the privilege to do so, is incredibly important.”

+Wu, a Roslindale resident, was also swabbed and tested negative for an active coronavirus infection.

-Mayor Marty Walsh said 28,000 Boston residents, 4 percent of the city’s population, have tested positive for the virus.
+Mayor Martin J. Walsh says 28,000 Boston residents have been tested, which represents four percent of the city’s population.

-Wu said her results were a reminder to keep distant, and that more people need both protective gear and testing to determine if they have the virus.

-“It’s a really clear reminder to me we all need to be social distancing, make sure we are wearing masks and protecting others, and that a lot more people need access to these tests,” Wu said.
+“We are analyzing the data to see how the virus is impacting some neighborhoods,” he said.

+Walsh added that 32 percent of the people tested last week were positive, which is down one percent from the week before.

 (Copyright (c) 2020 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)